mefeelz/Backend.v2/README.md

 Originally, <b>Bootcamp.ver1</b> was implemented with Javascript & ExpressJS & pure MySQL Queries

-New version <b>Bootcamp.ver2</b> will be implemented with Typescript & NestJS & Prisma ORM
+New version <b>Bootcamp.ver2</b> will be implemented with Typescript & NestJS & Type ORM

 ## Installation